PeerInfinity/Archipelago/docs/json/developer/getting-started.md

 ## Next Steps

-You are now ready to start developing!
+You are now ready to start developing.
 Refer to the following documents for more detailed information:

 -   **[System Architecture](./architecture.md)**: For a high-level understanding of how the project is structured.
 -   **[Creating Modules](./guides/creating-modules.md)**: For a practical guide on adding new features.